How to Make Money As A Travel Photographer

 I wanted to start my own project, business, company or whatever you’d like to call it...
 Just trying to find a way to combine traveling and photography and make money doing it...
 Are all those years in that company lost years?
 Not at all, I learned graphic design and how to create logos.
 It taught me a thing or two about websites and marketing and all of this helped me a lot to set up this blog and website.
 I would't have been able to do that if I only knew how to take photos.

-Expand your horizon
+Expand your horizon to make money with photography

 I decided to start traveling and photographing the world in February of 2018.
 In the back of my head I had the idea of setting up a small business to see if I could make some money from my travel photography.
 I didn't know back then if it would work and I still don't know a hundred percent sure but slowly The World Ahead Of Us² is growing and a little bit of money is rolling in by doing what love to do: Travel the world & Photography!
 Only thing is, I had to use and learn a lot more skills to get to this point.